 In healthcare, there's no such thing as a general “user.”
 You're designing for patients, doctors, nurses, and admins.
 Each group has different goals.
 A patient wants reassurance.
 A doctor needs quick access to clinical data.
 An admin needs smooth billing workflows.
 If your interface tries to serve them all at once, it serves none of them well.

-That’s why the best healthcare user experience design for personalization and tailor experiences by role..
+That’s why the best healthcare UX designs personalize the experience by role.
 Layouts, actions, and content shift depending on who’s using the tool and why.

 2. Use calm visual language to build trust